Disclosure: We may earn money or products from the companies mentioned in this post.

 4 weeks later you get another litter of rabbits.

-This will give 3.25 litters per year and a happy and relaxed colony of rabbits.
+A healthy breeding schedule for domestic rabbits will allow for 3.7 litters per year from a doe and a happy and relaxed colony of rabbits.

-Keep in mind that you are the stewards or caretakers of your animals, even if you are just raising them as a source of meat.
+Keep in mind that you are the steward or caretaker of your animals, even if you are just raising them to sell.
 Be kind to your animals and choose a breeding schedule that gives your family and your customers the best quality rabbits you can raise.